When new users sign up, they’re not looking to “fill out a form”; they’re trying to get something done.

 How did we create such personalization in the product?

-To create a pop-up survey with onboarding questions, we used our own product—involve.me survey maker.
+To create a pop-up survey with onboarding questions, we used our own product: the involve.me funnel builder.

 Instead of having the "Thank You" page as the final step, we set a custom URL for each specific industry.
-When a custom URL is set, participants are redirected to the configured URL upon completing the survey.
+This means that participants are redirected to the configured URL upon completing the survey.
 For projects with multiple outcomes, we set different URLs for each outcome, ensuring tailored content for each new user:

 Learning about our customers' industries and goals helped our marketing team identify the best strategies to provide more value and attract more users to create accounts on involve.me.